 5. La Compagnie des Vins Surnaturels

-What: A wine bar in Little Italy, they also have wonderful small plates like beef tartare and confit rabbit.
+Tuck away into this lute little wine bar in Little Italy, where you can spend hours taste testing from over 1,000 different bottles of imported wines from Italy, France, Lebanon, and beyond.
+They also have wonderful small plates like beef tartare and confit rabbit.

 6. Di Palo’s Fine Foods